Customer Empowerment & Satisfaction

 Taipower conducted low voltage AMI smart meter deployment via separate tendering of meter, communication, and meter data management system.
 The current status of deployment is as shown below:

 The procurement of 200,000 units of low voltage AMI smart meters was completed in 2017.The accumulated installation of 230 thousand smart meters was completed in 2018 and 1.09 million smart meters in 2020.
+Last year Taipower has deployed about 1 million smart meters for commercial and residential customers, which occupies about 69% of all customers' power usage in Taiwan.

 The procurement of 200 thousand units of communication modules was completed in July 2018.
 The installation of 230 thousand communication modules was completed in March 2019.
 In 2020, we have installed about 1 million communication modules.
 The total system connection rate between MDMS and smart meter is over 95%.